RageAgainstThePixel/unity-xcode-builder/README.md

 | `xcscheme` | The path to the xcscheme to build the Xcode project with.
 Overrides the value in the exported Unity project. | false |

 ### outputs

+- `archive`: Path to the exported archive.
+- `executable`: Path to the generated executable.